heremaps/flatdata/docs/reference.md

    * `T` - a single structure of given type
    * `vector< T >` - a vector of structures of a given type.
    * `multivector< IndexSize, T1, T2, ... >` - a heterogenuous associative container for storing
       multiple properties for a single entity.
 Allows efficient storage of the data whose properties are sparsily assigned to each item.
 Think of it as a multimap of variants.
+      `IndexSize` is the number of bits that is used for indexing the entities.
+An index is addressing the start of the offset of a variant.
    * `raw_data` - Uninterpreted raw data.
 Useful for storing arrays of non-numeric data like strings referenced from structures.
    * `archive ArchiveName` - Archive resource.
 Archive resources allow to structure large archives better, while also acting as a namespace and grouping optionality semantics.
 Referenced archive type has to be defined.

 ## Comments